 Compensation Committee Consideration of Shareholder Advisory Vote.
-At the Company's Annual Meeting of Shareholders held in May 2019, the Company submitted the compensation of its named executive officers to the Company's shareholders in a non-binding vote.
-The Company's executive compensation program received the support of more than 97% of votes cast.
-The Compensation Committee considered the results of the 2019 vote and views the outcome as evidence of positive shareholder support of its executive compensation decisions and policies.
+At the Company's Annual Meeting of Shareholders held in May 2020, the Company submitted the compensation of its named executive officers to the Company's shareholders in a non-binding vote.
+The Company's executive compensation program received the support of more than 98% of votes cast.
+The Compensation Committee considered the results of the 2020 vote and views the outcome as evidence of positive shareholder support of its executive compensation decisions and policies.

-The Compensation Committee continued to refine the Company's executive compensation program for 2019 in an effort to better align the compensation packages of the Named Executives with the executive compensation programs of other regional carriers and major airlines.
+The Compensation Committee continued to refine the Company's executive compensation program during 2020 in an effort to better align the compensation of the Named Executives with the executive compensation programs at other regional carriers and major airlines and also to recognize the effects of the COVID-19 pandemic.
 The Compensation Committee will continue to review the peer group data and future shareholder voting results, including the voting results with respect to "Proposal 2-Advisory Vote on Named Executive Compensation" described in this Proxy Statement, and determine whether to make any changes to the Company's executive compensation program in light of such data and voting results.